ashvardanian/StringZilla/README.md

 | `sizeof(std::string)` |                     32 |                   24 |          32 |
 | Small String Capacity |                     15 |               __22__ |      __22__ |

-> Use the following gist to check on your compiler: https://gist.github.com/ashvardanian/c197f15732d9855c4e070797adf17b21
+> [!TIP]
+> You can check your compiler with a [simple Gist](https://gist.github.com/ashvardanian/c197f15732d9855c4e070797adf17b21).

-Other langauges, also freuqnetly rely on such optimizations.
+Other languages, also frequently rely on such optimizations.

-- Swift can store 15 bytes in the `String` struct. [docs](https://developer.apple.com/documentation/swift/substring/withutf8(_:)#discussion)
+Swift can store 15 bytes in the `String` struct. [docs](https://developer.apple.com/documentation/swift/substring/withutf8(_:)#discussion)

 For C++ users, the `sz::string` class hides those implementation details under the hood.
 For C users, less familiar with C++ classes, the `sz_string_t` union is available with following API.